MatthewG45/Distributed-Systems/README.md

 # Distributed-Systems
 #This respotitory is for all of my distributed systems work.
 Select the desired folder for each individual application
+#There is a video for assign 1 inside the folder